bkuhn/talks/Open-World-Forum-2012/Collaborative-Compliance/collab-comply.markdown

 + Frankly, BusyBox developers asked if we could engage.

-+ Various Linux developers
++ Also, various Linux developers &hellip;
-        + like Matthew Garrett
+        - &mdash; like Matthew Garrett &mdash;
-        + had bugged Conservancy for years to help with enforcement.
+        + &mdash; had bugged Conservancy for years to help with enforcement.

-+ GPL Compliance Project for Linux Developers gives them a structure.
++ GPL Compliance Project for Linux Developers gives structure to Linux compliance activity.

 # Please Never Forget